malewins/SEQing/README.md

 ![SEQing logo](Seqing.png)
 # SEQing [seeking]
-Plotly Dash: interactive web-based tool for visualization of iCLIP-seq and RNA-seq data.
+An interactive web-based tool for visualization of iCLIP-seq and RNA-seq data.

 The goal of this project is to develop a generalized, web based, interactive visualisation and exploration tool for iCLP-seq and RNA-seq data.
-The application case is a local machine inside mounted in the users network, allowing members a web-based (browser) access to explore their experimental data omitting local installations.
+The application case is a local machine inside the users network, allowing members a web-based (browser) access to explore their experimental data omitting any local installations.

 ## Getting Started